-Feature Description Account Management Sanford's myHealthPlan is your online access to a variety of Member Services including: Tools Finding a Participating Practitioner and/or Provider online; Ordering replacement ID Cards; Viewing authorization and referral requests; Viewing your personalized benefit plans; Updating personal information such as your name and address; and Viewing your claims status through an online Explanation of Benefits (EOB).
-Sanford's myHealthPlan is available to you and every dependent on your plan.
-To access myHealthPlan , each member must sign up and register using a username and password that is chosen by the member.
+- Finding a Participating Practitioner and/or Provider online; - Ordering replacement ID Cards; - · Viewing authorization and referral requests; - · Viewing your personalized benefit plans; - Updating personal information such as your name and address; and - Viewing your claims status through an online Explanation of Benefits (EOB).

+Sanford's mySanfordHealthPlan is available to you and every dependent on your plan.
+To access mySanfordHealthPlan, each member must sign up and register using a username and password that is chosen by the member.
 Health information is kept confidential and secure through this registration process.
+To register today, simply go to www.sanfordhealthplan.com and click on "Access mySanfordHealthPlan."

+Wellness Program

-To register today, simply go to www.sanfordhealthplan.com and click on "Access myHealthPlan."
-Wellness Program Sanford's myHealthPlan, is your online access to your personalized Health Risk Assessments which combines a self-reported health history and clinical biometrics, lifestyle, diet and readiness to change.
+Sanford's myHealthPlan, is your online access to your personalized Health Risk Assessments which combines a self-reported health history and clinical biometrics, lifestyle, diet and readiness to change.
 The output provides recommendations for nutritional and lifestyle goals along with comparative reports for you to see year after year.

-The comprehensive Health Risk Assessment includes: Risk for chronic conditions Health Age compared to real age Which lifestyle choices and health behaviors are on target and which one(s) might need to change Which preventive exams are important and when to complete • Options to sign up for a monthly email tip to change a health behavior, e.g. smoking, exercise, nutrition or decrease a risk, e.g. blood pressure, cholesterol Other assessments to see how well you are managing a chronic condition, e.g. diabetes, congestive heart failure, coronary artery disease Biometric Testing services include body mass index (BMI); waist circumference; lipid and cholesterol levels; blood pressure; and glucose or Hemoglobin A1c measurement: Available at your Agency's annual Health Fair or Open Enrollment Fairs; or Available at Sanford Health Plan Wellness Centers upon appointment.
-A Health & Symptom Evaluator includes: Choose body part/area of concern, confirm symptom/s, answer questions about experience of symptoms, review results Medical Library (articles, images, videos): - Research conditions, medical subjects to learn causes, symptoms, tests, treatments Lifestyle information on nutrition, tobacco cessation, physical activity, weight management, stress; lifestyle as it relates to hypertension and cholesterol - References are provided Health Helpers: A place to track behaviors or biometrics; e.g. number of cigarettes smoked a day; number of fruits and veggies; blood pressure readings; displays graphically
+The comprehensive Health Risk Assessment includes:

+- Risk for chronic conditions - Health Age compared to real age - Which lifestyle choices and health behaviors are on target and which one(s) might need to change - Which preventive exams are important and when to complete - Options to sign up for a monthly email tip to change a health behavior, e.g. smoking, exercise, nutrition or decrease a risk, e.g. blood pressure, cholesterol - Other assessments to see how well you are managing a chronic condition, e.g. diabetes, congestive heart failure, coronary artery disease

+Biometric Testing services include body mass index (BMI); waist circumference; lipid and cholesterol levels; blood pressure; and glucose or Hemoglobin A1c measurement:

+- Available at your Agency's annual Health Fair or Open Enrollment Fairs; or - Available at Sanford Health Plan Wellness Centers upon appointment.

+A Health & Symptom Evaluator includes:

+- Choose body part/area of concern, confirm symptom/s, answer questions about experience of symptoms, review results - Medical Library (articles, images, videos): - Research conditions, medical subjects to learn causes, symptoms, tests, treatments - Lifestyle information on nutrition, tobacco cessation, physical activity, weight management, stress; lifestyle as it relates to hypertension and cholesterol - References are provided

+Health Helpers:

-- Healthy Living Program a 12-week interactive program where you can choose lifestyle goals to work on and receive tips on how to achieve goals as well as track process - Other assessments, e.g. Is your pregnancy at risk?
+- A place to track behaviors or biometrics; e.g. number of cigarettes smoked a day; number of fruits and veggies; blood pressure readings; displays graphically - Healthy Living Program a 12-week interactive program where you can choose lifestyle goals to work on and receive tips on how to achieve goals as well as track process

+• Other assessments, e.g. Is your pregnancy at risk?
 Do you have depression symptoms?